getivy/ivy-docs-sample-shop/README.md

 ## Running the Application

-To start the client, navigate to the client directory in your terminal and run:
+To start the `client`, navigate to the client directory in your terminal and run:

 ```bash
 yarn dev
 ```

-To start the server, navigate to the server directory in your terminal and run:
+To start the `server`, navigate to the server directory in your terminal and run:

 ```bash
 yarn start